-SSS manages the Employees' Compensation Program (ECP), which provides social protection against work-related sickness, injury or death, for private sector workers and household helpers who are compulsory members of SSS.
+SSS manages the ECP, which provides social protection against work-related sickness, injury or death, for private sector workers and household helpers who are compulsory members of SSS.
 Starting 2019, self-employed members were added to the coverage of the program.
-With the ECP providing coverage to the same members covered under the SS Law, the Actuarial Valuation of the Social Security (SS) Fund then serves as basis for the conduct of the EC Actuarial Valuation.
+With the ECP providing coverage to the same members covered under the SS Law, the Actuarial Valuation of the SS Fund then serves as basis for the conduct of the EC Actuarial Valuation.
 The data, actuarial bases and assumptions, as well as methodology used in the EC Valuation are similar to that used in the SS Actuarial Valuation.

-The 2019 EC Actuarial Valuation is the latest conducted valuation, which was used as basis for the computation of liabilities.
+This 2019 EC Actuarial Valuation was based on the 2019 SS Actuarial Valuation.
 And, similar to the SS Actuarial Valuation, the EC Actuarial Valuation applies the open group projection method, where members who will join the System in the future are considered in the projection of revenues and expenditures.